b-commits/random-forest-predictor/README.md

 determines how many rows will be used for tests.
 Between 0.2 and 0.8.
 0.2 by default

 '-c',
-name of a column in a dataset that contains labels / classes required
+name of the column in a dataset that contains labels / classes required

 '--max_depth',